sameer/spuri_io/blog/0 to Video: HDMI output on an FPGA.md

 Many TVs have a feature called overscan that crops the image and stretches it to fit the screen.

-The red border on my monitor below is invisible on my TV:
+The red border on my monitor below is cut off on some TVs:
 ![Overscan area highlighted in red](/files/display_overscan.jpg)

 Historically, this was because old CRT TVs had unreliable image scaling and positioning, so TV stations designated a safe display area.
-Modern TVs don't need this compensation anymore but still enable this by default because some TV stations will send junk data in these regions.
+Modern TVs don't need this compensation anymore but still enable it by default since some TV stations send junk data in these regions.
 Unfortunately, Samsung has dropped the ball on this: **their TV firmware does not allow customers to disable overscan on 4:3 resolutions**.

 ## Future work